Given a binary tree, print it vertically. The following example illustrates vertical order traversal.

 The above solution uses preorder traversal and Hashmap to store nodes according to horizontal distances.
-Since above approach uses preorder traversal, nodes in a vertical line may not be prined in same order as they appear in tree.
-For example, the above solution prints 12 before 9 in below tree.
+Since the above approach uses preorder traversal, nodes in a vertical line may not be printed in the same order as they appear in the tree.
+For example, the above solution prints 12 before 9 in the below tree.
 See this for a sample run.

 1 / \ 2 3 / \ / \ 4 5 6 7 \ / \ 8 10 9 \ 11 \ 12

 If we use level order traversal, we can make sure that if a node like 12 comes below in the same vertical line, it is printed after a node like 9 which comes above in the vertical line.

 1. To maintain a hash for the branch of each node.
 2. Traverse the tree in level order fashion.
 3. In level order traversal, maintain a queue which holds, node and its vertical branch. * pop from queue. * add this node's data in vector corresponding to its branch in the hash. * if this node hash left child, insert in the queue, left with branch - 1. * if this node hash right child, insert in the queue, right with branch + 1.

 Vertical order traversal is 4 2 1 5 6 3 8 10 7 11 9 12